Borderline Weak--Type Estimates for Sparse Bilinear Forms Involving $A_\infty$ Maximal Functions: Introduction

 The paper is organized as follows.
-In the next section, we discuss the main result.
-Following that, in Section \ref{S:bgap} we give some background information and preliminary information and then in Section \ref{S:pomt} and \ref{S:poc} we prove Theorem \ref{T:main} and \ref{T:cor}.
+In the next section, we discuss the main result and give some motivation.
+Following that, in Section \ref{S:bgap} we give some background information and preliminary information and then in Section \ref{S:pomt} we prove Theorems \ref{T:main} and \ref{T:cor}.